vjik/cycle-typecast/README.md

 - `Typecaster` that help typecast data in [Cycle ORM](https://cycle-orm.dev/);
 - `TypeInterface` that must be implemented by classes used in `Typecaster`;
 - abstract `TypecastHandler` that used `Typecaster` for typecast data;
+- `AttributeTypecastHandler` that use attributes for typecast data;
 - classes for `DateTimeImmutable`, `UUID`, `Array` and `Enum` types.

 ## Installation